 The myth of “no kill” versus “kill” shelters

 Most shelters are open-admission, meaning they take all incoming animals.
-When they run out of space or funding, most euthanize animals to make room for new arrivals.
+These shelters euthanize animals to make room for new arrivals when they run out of space or funding, or have animals who are aggressive and cannot be adopted safely into the community.

-This is done only if they are unable to transport to other rescue groups, earning the unfortunate name “kill” shelter.
+These actions are done only if shelter are unable to transport to other rescue groups, earning the unfortunate name “kill” shelter.

 Heartbreaking, life-and-death decisions need to be made when shelters must take all incoming animals.

 Older pets, large breed dogs, and animals with special needs, behavioral issues, injuries, or illnesses are the first to die when a shelter reaches capacity.
-In some cases, an incoming animal might have as little as three days to be adopted or put to death.
+An incoming animal might have as little as three days to be adopted or put to death.

-No shelter wants to kill animals, but when the supply of available adopters is outpaced by the shelter’s capacity to house and care for homeless pets in its community in a safe and legal manner euthanasia is typically the result.
+Sadly, euthanasia is often the result when the supply of adopters is outpaced by the shelter’s capacity to care for homeless pets in a safe and legal manner.
 This is equally the case if transports to shelters that have capacity are not available.

 Other organizations are limited-admission, meaning they only take in the number and type of animals they can rehome, and do not euthanize for space.
 These are often referred to as “no-kill” shelters, but the label is misleading.

-The vast majority of shelter staff are not “pro-kill,” but often lack the means to humanely manage the velocity of incoming pets.
+No animal shelter is “pro-kill,” but often lack the means to humanely manage the velocity of incoming pets.
 And even no-kill shelters euthanize animals deemed unadoptable due to illness, aggression or other factors.

-Still others keep pets for months or even years; some are effectively “never kill.”
+Still others keep pets for months or even years and are effectively “never kill.”
 This in itself can be inhumane because a shelter is a refuge, not a home.
 And animals deteriorate in as little as a few weeks in even the best shelter environments.

 Breed rescues – an option for mixed breeds/mutts as well

-Even if your pet is not a purebred, many breed rescues are open to mixes of the breeds in which they specialize.
-In most cases, breed-specific rescues are foster-based.
+Many breed rescues are open to mixes of the breeds in which they specialize.
+In most cases, these rescues are foster-based.
 This means that if your pet is accepted, she will live in an approved foster family’s home until she is adopted.